 I’m sure you’ve seen the SEO ads before: “$250 SEO package with fast results!”
 “Why wait 6 months when you can have results now?”
 “One time SEO with huge results!” etc.

-I promise you that those companies will not have a significant impact on your business, and if they do, it’s likely through black-hat practices that will come back to haunt you.
+I promise you that those companies will not have a significant impact on your business.
+If they do, there’s a good chance it was with black-hat practices that will come back to haunt you.

-Those companies hurt the reputation of the digital marketing industry by providing lackluster services, selling someone and then not doing anything, and making false claims.
-I could rant about this, but let’s stay focused.
+Those companies hurt the reputation of the digital marketing industry by providing lackluster services, selling someone and then not following through.
+At webFEAT we believe in a mutually beneficial long-term relationship where both parties grow and thrive.

 In order to have a successful SEO campaign, it needs to be part of your ongoing marketing strategy.
 One time SEO can be helpful, but it generally delivers results for a short period of time, and then those results dissipate and you’re back to square one.
 Ongoing SEO is a process that involves maintenance, adapting, and seeing strategies and tactics through.

 Let’s take a look at One Time SEO, Ongoing SEO, the pros and cons of each, and real client examples of results.

 We’ve handled One Time SEO for clients in the past.
 In certain situations (limited budget, new website launch, only want a minor increase in search presence, etc) it made sense to make some one-time efforts that would benefit the client.
 In every case, we recommended that the client signs on for regular SEO, or at worst, quarterly reviews.

 A one time SEO essentially squeezes a lot of best practices and general efforts into one expedited set of work.
 It can make things happen quickly for your website, but as I said, it likely will not last.
 There are several tactics that require ongoing effort.
 For example: evaluating how users are engaging with your website via Analytics Data, and continuously improving user-experience.
 With a one time set of work, there is simply a stopping point on everything.